Highlights of Legalization in Canada

 A cnbc.com article shares that in the USA, Cannabis manufacturers and distributors created as many as 296,000 jobs by 2018.
 As of January 2019, Canada’s unemployment rate increased to 5.7%, due to several traditional industries which are suffering.
 The Cannabis industry does provide some hope for our economy.
 However, time will tell how much of an improvement there will be, as more data is compiled.

 This second year of legalization is expected to be just as remarkable with the introduction of more regulated products which will begin to hit shelves by January 2020, as Health Canada will not permit the manufacturing or sale of these products until Oct 2019.
-These products will be released in stages, with a full roll out by summer of 2020.
+These products will be released in stages, with a full rollout by the summer of 2020.
 Below is a shortlist of the types of products consumers can expect once available:

 - Edibles (eating/drinking): hard and soft candies, chocolate, teas, pop and non-alcoholic beverages such as spritzers, etc. *Available by Jan 2020 and ongoing.